The Habitual Howling Hierarchy

 Funny is a Funny Thing

 I knew a life-of-the-party type who could just dominate a room when he was “on stage” at various get-togethers and various shindigs, but he couldn’t even make you smile one-on-one.
 I knew “a quiet guy” who could drop you with a perfect comeback, a great one-liner, and an incredible story.
 Call him out at a party, and he clams up.
-He said things, but they were all self-conscious.
+He said things in those group settings, but they were all self-conscious.
 “I get nervous,” he’d say.
 He basically experienced stage fright in front of seven or eight people, even when they were just family members.
 I met a guy who was a hilarious writer, but in person he could never quite pound a joke home.
 He was one of those joke tellers who was always editing, and by the time he got to the punchline, we were basically exhausted, and we laughed sympathetically.
 As an amateur student of psychology as it pertains to humor, I’ve never met anyone who was funny in person, on stage, and on the page.

 Your Fly is Down